August-Faisst/Portfolio-analysis/README.md

     plt.yticks(fontsize = 8, fontname = font)
     plt.xticks(fontsize = 8, fontname = font)
     plt.show()

 ticker_analysis()
 ```
 The output of this function will be the calulatede values:
 ```
-Risk, expected return, required return and correlation with benchmark for AAPL:
+Trading Information About AAPL:
 Risk                        0.078
-Corr        0.594
-Return      0.018
+Expected return             0.018
-Req return  0.005
+Required return             0.005

-Beta and alpha value for AAPL:
+Correlation to benchmark    0.594
 Beta                         1.29
 Alpha                        0.92

-Key accounting indicators for AAPL:
+Financial Highlights About AAPL:
-Return on Equity             0.611
+Return on Equity               0.61
-Return on Tangible Assets    0.163
+Return on Tangible Assets      0.16
-Return on Invested Capital   0.275
+Return on Invested Capital     0.27
-Debt to Equity               2.741
+Debt to Equity                 2.74
-Debt to Assets               0.733
+Debt to Assets                 0.73
 Current Ratio                  1.54
-Price/Earnings               17.467
+Price/Earnings Ratio          17.47
 ```
 And the figure showing the price evolution for the given ticker:
 ![Ticker_movment](https://user-images.githubusercontent.com/63104057/78459143-5081d480-76b7-11ea-9651-21de75839ba5.png)